What is Public Liability Insurance for Sole Traders?

 Does a Sole Trader Need Workers Compensation Insurance?

-Although workers compensation insurance does not seek to cover sole traders themselves, there are other important ways to protect your income and well-being:
+Even if workers compensation insurance doesn’t apply to you personally, there are other ways to protect your income and well-being:

 Additional Considerations